darwinanddavis/DataPortfolio/publications.md

 ## Book chapters

-**Malishev M** (2017) How to Master Punctuation in Academic English Writing?
-In How to Fix your Academic English and Publish your Research Faster.
+**Malishev M** (2017) How to Master Punctuation in Academic English Writing? _In How to Fix your Academic English and Publish your Research Faster_.
 Eds.
 Ozy Abram et al.
 [Buy on Amazon](https://www.amazon.com/dp/B078H5P4Y7)
 [Homepage](http://uni-edit.press/en/)

-**Malishev M** (2017) Insider Info on Editing, Writing, and Publishing your Research.
-In How to Fix your Academic English and Publish your Research Faster.
+**Malishev M** (2017) Insider Info on Editing, Writing, and Publishing your Research. _In How to Fix your Academic English and Publish your Research Faster_.
 Eds.
 Ozy Abram et al.
 [Buy on Amazon](https://www.amazon.com/dp/B078HCP3LY)
 [Homepage](http://uni-edit.press/en/)

-**Malishev M** (2017) The Secrets to Selecting a Target Journal and Publishing Faster.
-In How to Fix your Academic English and Publish your Research Faster.
+**Malishev M** (2017) The Secrets to Selecting a Target Journal and Publishing Faster. _In How to Fix your Academic English and Publish your Research Faster_.
 Eds.
 Ozy Abram et al.
 [Buy on Amazon](https://www.amazon.com/dp/B078H278VZ)
 [Homepage](http://uni-edit.press/en/)